vvvv/VL.IO.NDI/README.md

 ## Recommended
 Download the [NDI® Tools](https://www.ndi.tv/tools/).
 They contain several applications (like *Test Patterns* and *Screen Capture*) to create NDI Sources on your computer.

+## Credits
+Initial development by @mhusinsky and @sebllll

-### License
+## License
-By using this you agree to the NDINDI® EULA which can be found in *licenses/NDI License Agreement.pdf* .
+By using this you agree to the NDI® EULA which can be found in *licenses/NDI License Agreement.pdf* .
 NDI® is a registered trademark of Vizrt Group.
 See [NDI.tv](https://ndi.tv) for details.